webpack/changelog-v5/README.md

 - `optimization.moduleIds` defaults to `deterministic` in production mode, instead of `size`
 - `optimization.chunkIds` defaults to `deterministic` in production mode, instead of `total-size`
 - `optimization.nodeEnv` defaults to `false` in `none` mode
+- `optimization.splitChunks.minSize` defaults to `20k` in production
+- `optimization.splitChunks.enforceSizeThreshold` defaults to `50k` in production
 - `optimization.splitChunks` `minRemainingSize` defaults to `minSize` (since alpha.13)
   - This will lead to less splitted chunks created in cases where the remaining part would be too small
 - `optimization.splitChunks` `maxAsyncRequests` and `maxInitialRequests` defaults was been increased to 30